ISSHA Council Committees, 2021-2023

 • Upload photos of the donations in the web site

 • Organize lottery with a very nice item.
-It was very successful previously.
+It was very successful the last times.

 • In situ: receive the items + do a list.
 Items should be displayed well in advance.

 • Pictures of the respective items would be shown on the screen while they are presented.
 I also posted photos of the items in twitter during the conference.